Adaptive Control in Autonomous Driving via Real-Time Recurrent RL

 \section{Introduction}

 Learning-based control policies often struggle when deployed outside their training environments.
 Subtle differences in system dynamics, or sensor characteristics – referred to as distribution shifts – can cause pretrained policies to perform poorly or even fail entirely~\cite{Cobbe2018QuantifyingGI, witty2021measuring, korkmaz2024survey}.
-This vulnerability limits the practical use of autonomous agents in real-world settings – particularly in robotics and autonomous driving – where environmental conditions are constantly evolving, and mission objectives may change over time~\cite{tobin2017domain, voogd2023reinforcement,li2024platform}.
+This vulnerability of learning-based control policies limits their practical use in autonomous agents that operate in real-world settings – particularly in robotics and autonomous driving – where environmental conditions are constantly evolving, and mission objectives may change over time~\cite{tobin2017domain, voogd2023reinforcement,li2024platform}.

 The traditional offline learning paradigm – in which policies are trained once and deployed without further adaptation – proves fundamentally inadequate for handling such non-stationary environments~\cite{levine2020offline}.
 In such scenarios, online fine-tuning is required: the ability of deployed policies to continuously adapt to changing conditions by updating their parameters in real-time (ideally at each time step), without requiring retraining from scratch or access to large offline datasets.